phebesfev/Mobile-app-project/README.md

 🎯 Objectives

-Digitize documents quickly and accurately.
+Digitize documents quickly and accurately..

 Organize files using folders and tags.